canonical/k8s-snap/docs/src/_parts/cis/master.md

 Follow the documentation and configure alternate mechanisms for authentication.
-Then, edit the API server pod specification file /var/snap/k8s/common/args/kube-apiserver on the control plane node and remove the --token-auth- file=<filename> parameter.
+Then, edit the API server configuration file /var/snap/k8s/common/args/kube-apiserver on the control plane node and remove the --token-auth- file=<filename> parameter.